So Long Little Miss Sunshine

 So Long Little Miss Sunshine is the fifth studio album by American bluegrass musician Molly Tuttle.
 It was released on August 15, 2025, via Nonesuch Records in LP, CD and digital formats.

+So Long Little Miss Sunshine was nominated for a Grammy Award for Best Americana Album, and the song "That's Gonna Leave a Mark" was nominated for Best Americana Performance.

 Background

 Composing twelve tracks ranging between two and four minutes, with a total runtime of approximately forty-five minutes, So Long Little Miss Sunshine was preceded by Tuttle's 2023 album, City of Gold, which won Best Bluegrass Album at the 66th Annual Grammy Awards.
 The fifth track of the album is a cover of Swedish duo Icona Pop and British singer Charli XCX's multi-platinum-certified 2012 single, "I Love It".

 It was produced by American singer-songwriter Jay Joyce, who recorded it with Tuttle and her bandmates at his Neon Cross studio in Nashville.
 It includes contributions from Old Crow Medicine Show vocalist and Tuttle's partner, Ketch Secor.
 The first single, "That's Gonna Leave a Mark", was released on June 3, 2025.
 It was followed by the second and third singles, "The Highway Knows" and "Old Me (New Wig)", on July 10 and July 31, 2025.